 Smart farming represents the employment of cuttingedge information and communication technology in agriculture.
 The purpose of smart farming is to create an optimal efficient balance between the cost and the produced goods volume using intelligent and effective specific analysis, planning and observation.
 Its significance will increase further in the future and cause an ultimate impact on customer satisfaction and long-lasting relationship with customers.
-The Russian Agricultural Bank estimates the global market potential of smart farming technologies at USD 240 billion by 2050.15 Since John Deere, an exclusive partner of the Ekotechnika Group, is a pioneer in this market sector, the company's management sees particularly high chances to occupy a considerable market share in this sector and is therefore looking into smart farming requirements.
-In the meantime, a dedicated department has been set up for the Smart Farming operations; it currently has nine employees and deals exclusively with precision farming and agronomy as well as profitability consulting.
-Individual targets and sales plans have been agreed with the employees.
+The Russian Agricultural Bank estimates the global market potential of smart farming technologies at USD 240 billion by 2050.19 The company's management sees particularly high chances to occupy a considerable market share in this sector and is therefore looking into smart farming requirements.
+The company is filling the gap caused by the departure of John Deere with new partners, including from China.
+The pilot project which was started in the previous years together with the related party Ekosem-Agrar Group, has provided the